Kim Jong Il: Leadership (1994–2011)

 On 8 July 1994, Kim Il Sung died at the age of 82 from a heart attack.
 Kim Jong Il had been his father's designated successor as early as 1974, named commander-in-chief in 1991, and became Supreme Leader upon his father's death.

-He officially took over his father's old post as General Secretary of the Workers' Party of Korea on 8 October 1997.
-In 1998, he was re-elected as chairman of the National Defence Commission, and a constitutional amendment declared that post to be "the highest post of the state".
+Party organizations in the Army, regional, and central governing institutions began to hold conferences, each of them adopting a resolution called "On the election of the Great Leader of our Party and the people – comrade Kim Jong Il – as the General Secretary of our Party."
+Based on the resolution, the Party Central Committee and the Central Military Commission proclaimed Kim Jong Il to be General Secretary of the Workers' Party of Korea on 8 October 1997.
+In 1998, he was re-elected as chairman of the National Defence Commission, and a constitutional amendment strengthened the role of National Defence Commission in the country's affairs.
 Also in 1998, the Supreme People's Assembly wrote the president's post out of the constitution and designated Kim Il Sung as the country's "Eternal President" in order to honor his memory forever.

+As the Party General Secretary, Chairman of the National Defence Commission, and Supreme Commander of the Korean People's Army, Kim Jong Il exercised absolute control over the government and the country under the Songun system.
+Despite the official "leading role", the central organizations of the Workers Party of Korea have become dormant, with the real authority concentrated in the military-dominated National Defence Commission.
+At the same time, 1998 amendment restored the Cabinet of the DPRK as "organ of overall state administration", concentrating economic policy in that organ.

-Officially, Kim was part of a triumvirate heading the executive branch of the North Korean government along with Premier Choe Yong Rim and parliament chairman Kim Yong Nam (no relation).
-Kim commanded the armed forces, Choe Yong Rim headed the government and handled domestic affairs and Kim Yong Nam handled foreign relations.
-However, in practice, Kim, like his father before him, exercised absolute control over the government and the country.
-Although not required to stand for popular election to his key offices, he was unanimously elected to the Supreme People's Assembly every five years, representing a military constituency, due to his concurrent capacities as supreme commander of the KPA and chairman of the NDC.
+Although not required to stand for popular election to his key offices, he was unanimously elected to the Supreme People's Assembly every five years, representing a military constituency.